js-cookie/js-cookie/SERVER_SIDE.md

 This presents two types of problems:

-1. PHP writes a cookie via `setcookie()` and all spaces get converted to `+` signs. js-cookie read `+` signs and uses them literally, since it is a valid cookie character.
+1. PHP writes a cookie via `setcookie()` and all spaces get converted to `+` signs.
+JavaScript Cookie read `+` signs and uses them literally, since it is a valid cookie character.
-2. js-cookie writes a cookie with a value that contains `+` signs and stores it as is, since it is a valid cookie character.
+2. JavaScript Cookie writes a cookie with a value that contains `+` signs and stores it as is, since it is a valid cookie character.
 PHP read a cookie and converts `+` signs to spaces.

-To make both PHP and js-cookie play nicely together?
+To make both PHP and JavaScript Cookie play nicely together?

 **In PHP**, use `setrawcookie()` instead of `setcookie()`: